-The speed of internet transmitted via copper cable is directly correlated with the weight of cable used.
-For a business to achieve a higher speeds, more cable must be used, which requires more space in a company's telecommunications room.
+The speed of the internet transmitted via copper cable is directly correlated with the weight of the cable used.
+For a business to achieve higher speeds, more cable must be used, which requires more space in a company's telecommunications room.

-Fiber cable's speed is not connected to its size, and it's far lighter weight than copper.
-This renders it easier to use, and less demanding of limited space in small rooms.
+Fiber cable's speed is not connected to its size, and it's far lighter than copper, meaning it takes up less space and it's easier to use.

-The advantages of fiber make it overall, a more cost-effective investment for organizations of all sizes.
+The advantages of fiber make it a more cost-effective investment for organizations of all sizes.

 8. It's Sturdier

 Copper cable is a relatively delicate technology.
-Typically, it can sustain about 25 pounds of pressure without being damaged, which means it can be compromised with relative ease during routine operations in a company's telecommunications space.
+Typically, it can sustain about 25 pounds of pressure without damage, which means it can be compromised with relative ease during routine operations in a company's telecommunications space.

-In contrast, fiber can withstand about 100-200 pounds of pressure, meaning it is far less likely to be damaged during routine operations in close proximity.
+In contrast, fiber can withstand about 100-200 pounds of pressure, meaning it is far less likely to be damaged during routine operations nearby.

 Investing in Fiber Optic Internet

-For more information on Atlantech's fiber internet solutions for businesses, click here to learn more about connecting your location.
+For more information on the benefits of fiber internet and Atlantech's solutions for businesses, click here and learn more about connecting your location.